Daniel-Ezekiel/Daniel-Ezekiel/README.md

   </a>
 </p>

 I am a solution-driven developer, passionate about making my mark and contributing to advances within the tech industry.
 I passionately and effectively implement my skills in solving problems and also look dapper while I'm at it.
-My driving force is the proper use of power of technology as a tool for positive change, with a background in Engineering, Physics, and Math.
+With a background in Engineering, Physics, and Math, my driving force is the proper use of the power of technology as a tool for positive change.

 See [my website](https://danielezekiel.netlify.app) for more information!